-If you are currently in graduate school, medical school, in residency or are already working in your profession, chances are you have student loan debt.
+If you already went to college, chances are high you have student loan debt.
 The next question is, what is your plan for repayment?
-Are you planning to refinance, repay through a forgiveness program or stay with your current repayment plan?
+Are you planning to refinance, utilize a forgiveness program or stay with your current repayment plan?

 That’s why we’ve sought out and vetted resources to help you make a plan.

 To get personalized help (from a real person) we recommend:

 Student Loan Planner specifically helps students who have monster student loan balances (ranging from $20,000 to $1 million+) and those who are considering attending programs that will give them monster student loan balances.
 They will help you create a custom loan plan made just for you that details the path to debt freedom.
 They charge a one-time fee for a thorough, un-biased review.

 - The Post-Debt Consult – if you already have significant outstanding debt and want to get strategic advice around specific actions you should take once you’re ready to pay the debt back

 - The Pre-Debt Consult – if you’re thinking about attending a graduate school or professional program that could put you in six figures of debt after graduation

 - They help you know about all of your repayment options and help you assess and strategize which option is best for your specific scenario.

 - They will save you time!
 They are the experts and know the ins and outs of student loan repayment strategies.